dhadkara/AWSCerts-prep/serverless.md

     - Dynamodb/Kinesis Streams
     - Cognito
     - SQS
   - Asynchronous - Function doesn't wait for response.
-Set invocation-type as "Event" Error Handling - Can retry upto __2 times__ and if failed then send message to DLQ - SNS or SQS.
+Set invocation-type as "Event".
+    Error Handling - Can retry upto __2 times__ and if failed then send message to DLQ - SNS or SQS.
 Also Max age of event message in uprocessed queue is __6hrs__.
     - S3
     - SNS